If someone were to ask me “what are the two most delicate foods to cook”, I would have to answer:

 Can I Use a Crepe Pan on an Induction Stove?

 Carbon steel crepe pans work great on induction stoves.
-The thing to remember is that you want to use a carbon steel crepe pan because you need to be able to control the heat to the pan quickly.
+The thing to remember is that you want to use a carbon steel crepe pan because you need to be able to control the heat of the pan quickly.
 If you use a cast iron crepe pan it will hold the heat longer and therefore it will take a little longer to adjust the heat.
 When you first pour the crepe mixture into the pan, you want to be able to adjust the heat to find the correct temperature in order to produce the perfect crepe.

 When I make crepes, I usually ruin the first few crepes until I find the correct temperature that I am looking for.
 This is no big deal and I am prepared to initially ruin a couple of crepes to arrive at the temperature and crepe mixture that I desire.